alibaba/dexposed/dexposed_so/about_libdexposed.so_for_art.md

 libdexposed.so for Art
 -----------
 Due to ART's complexity, libdexposed.so for art in Master branch has some critical defect, it may bring a lot of maintenance effort.
 After do some research into the art source code, and some open source library.
-I think there still has some change to do ArtMethod AOP hook.
+I think there still has some chance to do ArtMethod AOP hook.
 Please refer to the dev_art branch.
 I upload some prototype for hook ArtMethod.
 Current now it still is in beta, and didn't do a lot test.

 **Don't use it in production environment.**